Modern History: The Story of Casper Hegner • July 1st, 2014

 Frederick Etchells, Introduction to Towards a New Architecture, 1931

-Hegner’s son admitted to me that his father’s decision to leave Denver was a “great sacrifice.”
-It is true to this man’s character that he should want his three sons to have the same start in life his father had given him.
-He put all of his sons through Princeton.
-It’s a cautionary tale that he was unable to provide for his family in the way he wanted as a modern architect in Denver.
+Hegner may have admitted that the decision to leave Denver was a “great sacrifice”.
+It is true to this man’s character that he would want his family to have the same start in life his father had given him.
+It’s a cautionary tale that the cultural and economic conditions of the time prevented Denver from having more projects from one of Denver’s first modernists.

 Hegner’s iconic house stirs memories for me.
 The peculiar relationship between visual memory and primal modern forms has me recalling a modern house in my childhood neighborhood.
 The strong clean lines, raw aluminum, porthole windows and the certain aloofness are clear to me even now.
 Many have shared similar memories.
 Perhaps these minimalist forms call up vivid memories out of the visual cortex.
 This should not surprise: great orators used memory palaces to keep thoughts ordered prior to the invention of written language.
 Recent research has discovered that memory is intimately tied with our awareness of space.